nicholaslws/BSF-projects/SOP/SOP.md

 Once the nursery is ready (dry), we will remove as much substrate as possible from each nursery (ie dried clumps with no larvae).
-This is done by sieving the mixture through an appropriate small sieve (\~1mm and \~4mm).
+This is done by sieving the mixture through an appropriate small sieve (\~1mm and \~4mm or the noodle sieve).
 The remaining larvae tends to clump together in panic and more substrate can be removed by skimming off the top substrate.
 The larvae and remaining substrate will be homogenized.
 The number of larvae in the nursery is estimated by counting the number in a small sample (3 x \~1.5g), which is then extrapolated based on the total weight of the nursery.
 The larvae are then distributed into batches of approximately 10,000, which are then added to each blue tray with food waste.

+In the rearing area, there are four rows of racks for each line.
+Trays from the same week are placed on the same row to keep it orderly.
+Each week, the oldest trays are harvested and replaced by new trays.
+Currently, we target about 10 trays/line/week.
+But this might change depending on the backlog.

 Feeding
 -------